 This trope comes into play when a character pretends to be working on a story, book, or movie idea as a cover for some shadier activity.
 While the plot is usually concerned with whatever they're covering for, sometimes the character will be surprised to find people like their idea and want to see it completed.
 Some examples may even end with the character's fake story taking on a life of its own, leading to unexpected success.

 Compare to Becoming the Mask.
 Can sometimes be used when Talking Your Way Out.
-Reality Ensues if someone realizes the supposedly fictional plot resembles a reported crime or incident.
+Surprisingly Realistic Outcome if someone realizes the supposedly fictional plot resembles a reported crime or incident.
 Can overlap with It's for a Book, if people want to see how the book turns out.

 - Monsters, Inc.: While arguing over returning Boo to her world, Mike yells at Sully, "Put that thing back where it came from or so help me—" before realizing other monsters are listening, and gamely tries to pass it off as them rehearsing a musical.
 During the end credits, we see the premiere of Put That Thing Back Where It Came From or So Help Me, a musical adaptation of Mike and Sulley's adventure.

 - Inverted in Argo, where the plot is concerned with manufacturing a phony sci-fi movie production to smuggle American citizens out of Iran.
 The movie script already existed, and the CIA managed to obtain it because everyone in Hollywood thought it was trash.